Heat dissipation in marginally stable linear time-delayed Langevin systems: Introduction

 \section{Introduction}

-Time-delayed systems are ubiquitous in natural and engineered systems~\cite{ecosystems,neural1,biology1,biology3,viscous,Feedback,chemical}, where finite signal propagation or processing times introduce nontrivial memory effects.
-Time-delayed effects may induce complex phenomena that are absent in delay-free counterparts, including spontaneous oscillations~\cite{oscillation1,chemical,biology4}, bifurcations~\cite{bifurcation2,bifurcation1}, resonance~\cite{resonance1,resonance2,resonance3}, chaos~\cite{chaos}, synchronization~\cite{synchronization1,synchronization2,synchronization3}, and pattern formations~\cite{pattern1,pattern2}.
-Investigating these delay-induced effects is critical for accurate analysis and design in complex real-world applications.

-Time-delayed systems can also manifest nontrivial thermodynamic properties due to their inherent non-Markovian nature.
-Several studies reveal non-zero (sometimes even negative) average heat production in time-delayed Langevin systems in the steady state, highlighting their persistent non-equilibrium character~\cite{munakata1,sarah1,experiment1,experiment2,sarah3,wang1}.
-Thermodynamic quantities are also discussed using generalized fluctuation theorems and thermodynamic uncertainty relations adapted for time-delayed dynamics~\cite{munakata2,rosinberg1,rosinberg2,rosinberg3,sarah2,hasegawa1,TUR,van1}.
-However, existing research related to the thermodynamic properties of time-delayed systems mainly focuses on the stable dynamics.
-Even for linear time-delayed Langevin equations, explicit thermodynamic characterization at marginal stability (when the parameters of the system lie on the boundary of the stability conditions) is absent.
-A systematic analysis of linear time-delayed systems is crucial for further study on the characterization of thermodynamic properties in general nonlinear time-delayed stochastic systems.
+Time-delayed systems are ubiquitous in natural and engineered systems~\cite{ecosystems,neural1,biology1,biology3,viscous,Feedback,chemical}, where finite signal propagation or processing time introduces nontrivial memory effects.
+Time-delayed effects may induce complex phenomena, including spontaneous oscillations~\cite{oscillation1,chemical,biology4}, bifurcations~\cite{bifurcation2,bifurcation1}, resonance~\cite{resonance1,resonance2,resonance3}, chaos~\cite{chaos}, synchronization~\cite{synchronization1,synchronization2,synchronization3}, and pattern formation~\cite{pattern1,pattern2}.
+Investigating these delay-induced effects is crucial for the accurate analysis and effective design of real-world systems.
+In the presence of environmental noise, the dynamics of time-delayed systems requires a probabilistic description, such as time-delayed Langevin equations and time-delayed Fokker-Planck equations~\cite{van1992stochastic,coffey2012Langevin,kuchler1992,frank2003,giuggioli2016fokker}.
+For noisy systems, time-delayed effects may induce nontrivial thermodynamic behaviors due to its inherent non-Markovian nature.
+Several studies have revealed non-zero and even negative average heat dissipation in time-delayed Langevin systems in the steady state, highlighting their non-equilibrium character~\cite{munakata1,sarah1,experiment1,experiment2,sarah3,wang1}.
+Thermodynamic quantities are also discussed using generalized fluctuation theorems and thermodynamic uncertainty relations adapted for time-delayed dynamics~\cite{munakata2,rosinberg1,rosinberg2,rosinberg3, Holubec,sarah2,hasegawa1,TUR,van1}.
+However, current research on the thermodynamic properties of time-delayed systems has primarily focused on stable dynamics (i.e., dynamics that permits a steady state).
+For systems in non-stationary states, including those exhibiting diffusive or oscillatory behavior under Pyragas time-delayed feedback control~\cite{Pyragas1,Pyragas2,Pyragas3}, the thermodynamic properties have not been comprehensively explored.
+Even for linear time-delayed Langevin dynamics, a systematic study is lacking on the heat dissipation at marginal stability when the parameters of the system lie on the boundary of the stability conditions~\cite{kuchler1992}.